GabeScott/standard-works-vault/General Conference/2001 October - Duty Calls.md

 As a 12-year-old boy, I had the privilege to serve as the secretary of my deacons quorum.
 I recall with joy the many assignments we members of that quorum had the opportunity to fill.
 Passing the sacred sacrament, collecting the monthly fast offerings, and looking after one another come readily to mind.
 The most frightening one, however, happened at the leadership session of our ward conference.
 The member of our stake presidency presiding was William F. Perschon.
 He called on a number of the ward officers to speak.
 Then, without the slightest warning, President Perschon stood and said, “We will now hear from Thomas S. Monson, secretary of the deacons quorum, to give us an accounting of his service and bear his testimony.”
 I don’t recall a thing I said, but I have never forgotten the experience.

-Brethren, remember the Apostle Peter’s admonition, “Be ready always to give an answer to every man that asketh you a reason of the hope that is in you.”6
+Brethren, remember the Apostle Peter’s admonition, “Be ready always to give an answer to every man that asketh you a reason of the hope that is in you.”[^6]

 During World War II, as a teenager I was privileged to serve as president of the teachers quorum.
-I was asked to learn and then apply the counsel from the Doctrine and Covenants, section 107, verse 86: “The duty of the president over the office of the teachers is to preside over ... the teachers, and to sit in council with them, teaching them the duties of their office, as given in the covenants.”
+I was asked to learn and then apply the counsel from the [[D&C 107.86|Doctrine and Covenants, section 107, verse 86]]: “The duty of the president over the office of the teachers is to preside over … the teachers, and to sit in council with them, teaching them the duties of their office, as given in the covenants.”
 I tried my best to live up to this defined duty.

 In that quorum was a young man, Fritz Hoerold.
 He was short in stature but tall on courage.
 Soon after Fritz turned 17, he enlisted in the United States Navy and was off to training.
 He then found himself on a large battleship in a number of those bloody engagements in the Pacific.
 His ship was severely damaged, and many sailors were killed or wounded.

 Fritz returned home on leave following such an engagement and came back to our teachers quorum.
 The quorum adviser invited him to speak to us.
 My, he looked resplendent in his Navy blues with appropriate war ribbons attached.
 I remember that I asked Fritz to tell us any thoughts he had for our benefit.
 After all, we were about the same age.
 With a wry smile, he responded, “Don’t volunteer for anything!”

 I didn’t see Fritz again from that time when we were 17 until, a few years ago, I read a magazine article concerning those same battles at sea.
-I wondered if Fritz Hoerold were even still alive and if so, if he lived somewhere in Salt Lake City.
+I wondered if Fritz Hoerold were even still alive and, if so, if he lived somewhere in Salt Lake City.
 Through a telephone call I found him and sent the magazine to him.
 He and his wife expressed to me their thanks.
 Having learned that Fritz had not as yet been ordained an elder and hence had never been to the temple, I wrote a letter encouraging him to qualify for the blessings of the temple.
 On two occasions we happened to see one another at restaurants.
 His dear wife, Joyce, always urged me, “Keep working with this man of mine.”
 His daughters voiced their approval of their mother’s urging.
 I kept up my encouragement.

 Just a few weeks ago, I saw in the newspaper obituary columns that Joyce, Fritz’s wife, had passed away.
 How I wished that I had been more successful with my private project to get Fritz to the temple.
 I noted the time and place of Sister Hoerold’s funeral service, rescheduled other appointments, and went to the service.
 Immediately upon seeing me, Fritz made a beeline to my side.
 We both shed a few tears.
 He asked me to be the final speaker.